-Presented below is information about the Group's operating and geographical segments for the three months ended March 31, 2009 and 2008, in accordance with SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information."
+Presented below is information about the Group's operating and geographical segments for the three and six months ended June 30, 2009 and 2008, in accordance with SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information."

 The Group has four operating segments - exploration and production; refining, marketing and distribution; chemicals and other business segments.
 These segments have been determined based on the nature of their operations.
 Management on a regular basis assesses the performance of these operating segments.
 The exploration and production segment explores for, develops and produces primarily crude oil.
 The refining, marketing and distribution segment processes crude oil into refined products and purchases, sells and transports crude oil and refined petroleum products.
 The chemicals segment refines and sells chemical products.
-Activities of the other business operating segment include power generation business and development of businesses beyond the Group's traditional operations.
+Activities of the other business operating segment include a power generation business and the development of businesses beyond the Group's traditional operations.